 Philosophically, consider all the complex and daunting problems we face in the world.
 Most of them lack answers, and in our search for solutions, it’s hard to say where to start.

-Poor communication & collaboration sits at the heart of all our issues, causing a lack of empathy, understanding, and ultimately, poor decision making, low alignment, and very little progress.
+Poor communication & collaboration sit at the heart of all our issues, causing a lack of empathy, understanding, and ultimately, poor decision-making, low alignment, and very little progress.

 To illustrate the power of spatial computing for communication & collaboration, I fall back to a section from my essay, ‘How to Defend the Metaverse’.